paddor/crypto_box/README.md

 ### Encryption: `lock_box`

-Reads plaintext from STDIN and writes ciphertext (including MAC and nonce) to STDOUT.
+Reads plaintext from STDIN and writes ciphertext to STDOUT.
 Below are the different ways of specifying a key.
+The ciphertext will be sightly larger than the plaintext since it'll contain a nonce (24 bytes) and MAC (16 bytes) for each chunk and one more trailing MAC (16 bytes).
+See Internals.

 #### Random key (no key file)